dlccyes/CollegeNotes/docs/software-development/latex.md

 To go to the corresponding line from the rendered pdf, `cmd` + click the pdf.

-To do to the corresponding area from the code, command palette -> `synctex from cursor`.
+To go to the corresponding area from the code, command palette -> `synctex from cursor`.

 ### Run with other things